-Today’s adventure takes us to the Kyoto Monkey Park and Bamboo Forest (aka Arashiyama Bamboo Grove and Iwatayama Monkey Park 嵐山モンキーパーク) on the western edge of Kyoto on Arashiyama.
+Today’s adventure takes us to the Arashiyama Monkey Park and Bamboo Grove in Kyoto (aka Arashiyama Bamboo Grove and Iwatayama Monkey Park 嵐山モンキーパーク) on the western edge of Kyoto on Arashiyama.
 Trust us when we say this: It.
 Is.
 Gorgeous.
 And it is an adventure.

 It’s a Climb, NOT a Walk, to the Iwatayama Monkey Park